mmdagent-ex/site-doc/content.en/docs/33_asr_setup.md

 ---
-title: Set up for Voice Recognition
+title: Speech Recognition Setup
 slug: asr-setup
 ---

-# Setting Up Voice Recognition
+# Speech Recognition Setup

-MMDAgent-EX comes with [Julius](https://julius.osdn.jp/) as the default voice recognition engine.
+MMDAgent-EX includes [Julius](https://julius.osdn.jp/) as the default speech recognition engine.
-Julius is a fast and convenient voice recognition engine that runs only on the CPU of your local machine.
+Julius is a lightweight, fast speech recognition engine that runs locally on CPU only.

 {{< hint warning >}}
-To use speech recognition, do the set up below for each content.
+Using speech recognition requires the following preparation and configuration.
+It will not work right after building.
+Be sure to perform the setup below for each content package.
 {{< /hint >}}

-## Download the Model
+## Downloading Models

-Voice recognition models for Japanese and English are provided.
-Please download them separately from the link below.
-The download size is about 791 MB, and it will consume 1.7GB of disk space after decompressing.
+Speech recognition models are provided for Japanese and English.
+They are not bundled in the repository, so download them separately from the link below.
+The download size is about 791 MB, and it uses about 1.7 GB of disk space when unpacked.

 {{< button href="https://drive.google.com/file/d/1d82CpinrlDmY9MgjTYa-awCdLOsz16MF/view?usp=sharing" >}}Download Recent: Julius_Models_20231015.zip{{< /button >}}

-{{< details "Older Versions" close >}}
+{{< details "List of older versions" close >}}
 - [Julius_Models_20231015.zip](https://drive.google.com/file/d/1d82CpinrlDmY9MgjTYa-awCdLOsz16MF/view?usp=sharing) - 2023.10.15
 {{< /details >}}

-After decompressing the file, move the whole fiels under the `Release/AppData/Julius` folder, to look as follows.
+Unpack the archive and place the contents in the Release/AppData/Julius folder.
+For example:

     Release/
     └── AppData/